deployphp/deployer/docs/recipe/deploy/check_remote.md

 ### deploy:check_remote
 [Source](https://github.com/deployphp/deployer/blob/master/recipe/deploy/check_remote.php#L10)

+Check remote head.

-Check remote headCancel deployment if there would be no change to the codebase.
+Cancel deployment if there would be no change to the codebase.
 This avoids unnecessary releases if the latest commit has already been deployed.